-Completed less than two years ago, this is no doubt the newest addition to our list of things to do in Sao Paulo.
-You won’t find the SESC building on many tourist guides but if you know where to go you can find an incredible – and totally free Sao Paulo attraction here.
+Completed less than two years ago, this is no doubt the newest addition to our list of things to do in the city.
+You won’t find the SESC building on many tourist guides but if you know where to go you can find an incredible – and totally free attraction of the city here.

-SESC is located the downtown area on Avenida Paulista.
+SESC is located in the downtown area of Avenida Paulista.
 Once you’ll get to the building you won’t notice anything special – just a new, very large office building.
 But walk inside (entry is free) and take either the elevator or the stairs to the top floor.
-Here, you’ll find a rooftop open to visitors and locals alike – and one of the best views of Sao Paulo.
+Here, you’ll find a rooftop open to visitors and locals alike – and one of the best views of the city.
 Especially beautiful in the late afternoon be sure to bring your camera for a few great snaps.